Proof of Reserves in Crypto Lending: Why It Matters

 It Does Not Prove Solvency

-Proof of reserves typically shows that a platform holds assets equal to or greater than customer deposits at a specific point in time.
-It does not account for the platform's other liabilities — debts, legal obligations, operational costs, or off-balance-sheet commitments.
+Proof of reserves shows that a platform holds assets equal to or greater than customer deposits at a specific point in time.
+It doesn't account for the platform's other liabilities — debts, legal obligations, operational costs, off-balance-sheet commitments.

-A platform could pass a proof of reserves check while still being insolvent when all liabilities are considered.
+A platform could pass proof of reserves while remaining insolvent when all liabilities are considered.
+I've seen this in traditional banking failures.

 It Does Not Prevent Mismanagement

-A proof of reserves snapshot shows the state of assets at one moment.
-Between snapshots, a platform could lend out customer funds, use them as collateral, or make risky investments.
-By the time of the next snapshot, funds could be moved back to create the appearance of full reserves.
+A snapshot shows asset state at one moment.
+Between snapshots, platforms could lend out customer funds, use them as collateral, or make risky investments.
+By the next snapshot, funds could be moved back to create the appearance of full reserves.

 It Does Not Replace Regulation

-Proof of reserves is a transparency tool, not a regulatory framework.
-It does not impose requirements on how a platform manages customer funds between attestations.
-Regulated financial institutions face ongoing supervisory requirements — capital adequacy ratios, stress tests, reporting obligations — that provide more comprehensive protection.
+Proof of reserves is transparency, not regulatory oversight.
+Regulated institutions face ongoing supervisory requirements — capital ratios, stress tests, reporting obligations — that provide comprehensive protection.

 It Does Not Cover All Risk Types

-Even a fully reserved platform can fail due to:
+Even fully reserved platforms can fail due to:

-- Market risk — the value of reserve assets declining sharply
+- Market risk — reserve asset value decline

 How to Use Proof of Reserves as a Due Diligence Tool

-Despite its limitations, proof of reserves is a valuable signal when evaluating crypto lending platforms.
-Here is how to use it effectively.
+Despite limitations, proof of reserves provides valuable signal when evaluating platforms.

 Check Frequency and Consistency

-Platforms that publish proof of reserves regularly — monthly or quarterly — demonstrate a stronger commitment to transparency than those that publish a single attestation and stop.
+Platforms publishing reserves regularly — monthly or quarterly — demonstrate stronger transparency commitment than those publishing once and stopping.

 Verify the Methodology